getch-geohum/MultiMaskRCNN/README.md

 This repository trains MaskRCNN for instance segmentation of dwelling objects from different FDP settlement areas

+# Instllation
+to create the environment follow instructions on "Instruction_Manual.pdf"

 ## Usage
 First try to change parameters in configs.py file and then